roby2358/oblique/DRAKIDION.md

 ### Async and Waiting

-MUST track asynchronous tasks using a correlation registry (corrId → taskId).
+MUST track asynchronous tasks using the waitingMap (taskId → taskId).

-MUST allow external responses to resume waiting tasks through correlation IDs.
+MUST allow external responses to resume waiting tasks through their taskId.

-MAY allow external responses to resume waiting tasks through callbacks
+MUST use onSuccess and onError callbacks to create successor tasks when async operations complete.

-SHOULD reject or ignore stale async responses that reference outdated snapshots.
+SHOULD reject or ignore stale async responses that reference tasks no longer in the waitingMap.

 ### Error Handling